evannetwork/evannetwork.github.io/dev/security.md

 Authorities are usually set up to be their own authorities, which means that groups (and their members) can be granted permissions to maintain capabilities in the same way.

-See [DSRoles documentation](https://dapp.tools/dappsys/ds-roles.html) for details on how to manage roles and capabilities in Ethereum Smart Contracts.
+See [DSRoles documentation](https://dapp.tools/dappsys/ds-roles.html) for details on how to roles and capabilities in Ethereum Smart Contracts.

 ### Operations Permissions